stratosphere/stratosphere.github.io/docs/0.5/programming_guides/java.markdown

 Make sure that the names (`broadcastSetName` in the previous example) match when registering and accessing broadcasted data sets.
 For a complete example program, have a look at [BroadcastVariableExample](https://github.com/stratosphere/stratosphere/blob/{{ site.docs_05_stable_gh_tag }}/stratosphere-examples/stratosphere-java-examples/src/main/java/eu/stratosphere/example/java/broadcastvar/BroadcastVariableExample).

 **Note**: As the content of broadcast variables is kept in-memory on each node, it should not become too large.
-For simpler things like scalar values you should use `withParameters(...)`.
+For simpler things like scalar values you can simply make parameters part of the closure of a function, or use the `withParameters(...)` method to pass in a configuration.

 <div class="back-to-top"><a href="#toc">Back to top</a></div>
 </section>